jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

     - `description` is a string.
 Defines the description of this executor.
 It will be used in automatic docs UI;
     - `workspace` is a string.
 Defines the workspace of the executor;
     - `py_modules` is a list of strings.
 Defines the Python dependencies of the executor;
 - `requests` is a map.
 Defines the mapping from endpoint to class method name.
-Useful if one needs to overwrite the default methods
+Useful if one needs to overwrite the default endpoint-to-method mapping defined in the Executor python implementation.

 ### Passing arguments and override static arguments in the Flow